ccnmtl/ohcoe-hugo/content/domains/identify/demonstrate-awareness-of-opioid-risk/_index.md

 patient then begins to reveal that he has a history of cocaine abuse and Motrin has never been able to relieve his pain, especially oral pain.
-The patient asks specifically for Percocet 5mg/325mg because that is what has worked in the past due to his “very low threshold for pain.”
+The patient asks specifically for Percocet 5mg/325mg because that is what has worked in the past due to his "very low threshold for pain."